-The University licenses a growing number of information resources available over the World Wide Web.
-These electronic collections, along with products and services licensed by individual campuses to support local needs, constitute the City University of New York Digital Collections.
-Indexing and abstracting services, table of contents services, reference works such as Britannica or Lexis Nexis, full texts of journal articles and electronic journals as well as document delivery extend services beyond print collections available within library buildings.
+The University licenses a large number of information resources which are available to the entire CUNY community.
+In addition to this core group of ebooks, databases, and archives, individual campuses offer a rich range of additional electronic resources to support local needs.
+Ebooks, online reference collections, full texts of journal articles and electronic journals, as well as document delivery extend services beyond print collections available within library buildings.

 Ask A Librarian